dora-rs/dora/node-hub/dora-distil-whisper/README.md

-# Dora Node for sending arrow data.
+# Dora Node for transforming speech to text

-This node send DATA that is specified within the environemnt variable or from `--data` argument.